cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+4/18/2020
+Start work on the Photo Galleries - starting with daily...

 4/14/2020
 Improved the startup screen related code so that creating new sites happens much more nicely - I think the settings/settings file could be handled better in general but with this working I think more rework/refactoring waits.